spatie/laravel-uptime-monitor/README.md

         'location' => '',

         /*
-         * To keep reminding you that a site is down, notifications
+         * To keep reminding you that an uptime check failed, notifications
          * will be resent every given number of minutes.
          */
         'resend_uptime_check_failed_notification_every_minutes' => 60,